 Bake for 8-10 minutes before removing from the oven.
 Test by looking at them.
 The outside edges should be cracking, stiffening, and the center shouldn’t be wet.

 If it is, bake another minute and check again like this.
 When center isn’t wet any longer remove.
 Leave on sheet until cooled to continue to solidify and then enjoy.
 Kinda’ the same thing I do when baking dairy free brownies in a pan if you want them fudgy.

 Here’s another fun idea you can do!!
-Buy a tub of frosting here.
+Buy a tub or make our Cream Cheese Frosting Without Butter.
 When they are completely cooled, spread some in the center and put a second one on top like a cookie sandwich.